NET WORTH: Unknown

 EDUCATION & YOUTH: The foundation supports the Posse Foundation which provides four year college scholarships to deserving students.
 The foundation provides a yearly endowment to Antioch Baptist Church youth pursuing continuing and higher education.
 Brenda also sits on the board of Hopkins House Early Childhood Learning Center.

 ARTS & CULTURE: The Moores are founding donors of the Smithsonian’s National Museum of African American History and Culture, having given at least $1 million.
 They also support places like Alvin Ailey American Dance Theatre and National Symphony Orchestra.

 RELIGIOUS: The Moores have supported places like John Leland Center for Theological Studies.

-LOOKING FORWARD: The Mark and Brenda Moore Foundation keeps a low profile, and it’s not exactly clear how to get in touch or how much money is exactly moving out the door annually.
-According to Moore, the foundation pledges to give away “$500 million to the causes that are dear to their hearts, including health care, education, music and the arts. “ This spells good news for grantseekers, particularly those working in the Mid-Atlantic.
+LOOKING FORWARD: The Mark and Brenda Moore Foundation keeps a low profile, and it is not exactly clear how to get in touch or how much money is distrubted annually.
+According to Moore, the foundation pledges to give away “$500 million to the causes that are dear to their hearts, including health care, education, music and the arts. “ This spells good news for grant seekers, particularly those working in the Mid-Atlantic.